 Primary teeth, also known as baby teeth, are essential for chewing, speaking, and helping your child develop proper oral habits.
 They also hold space for the permanent teeth that will come in later, ensuring healthy dental development.

 If your child has a toothache, rinse their mouth with warm water and apply a cold compress to reduce swelling.
-Over-the-counter pain relievers can help, but contact your dentist if the pain persists or if there’s visible swelling or injury
+Over-the-counter pain relievers can help, but contact your dentist if the pain persists or if there’s visible swelling or injury.

 Thumb sucking is natural for infants and young children, but if it continues beyond age 4, it can affect the alignment of the teeth and jaw.
 It’s best to gently discourage the habit as your child grows to avoid long-term dental issues.